-Most treatments are very tolerable a slight scratchy sensation can be felt.
-For skin conditions such as atrophic acne scarring, it may be necessary to set the micropen to penetrate more deeply into the skin, and this will cause more discomfort.
+Most treatments are very tolerable and a slight scratchy sensation can be felt.
+For skin conditions such as atrophic acne scars it may be necessary to set the micropen to penetrate more deeply into the skin, and this will cause more discomfort.
 In most cases, the discomfort is well managed by patients.

 The specific number of sessions required will depend on the area being treated and the severity of the skin issue, as well as the level of natural response from the individual’s body.
-Between 6 and 8 treatments are generally advised, however acne scarring can require further sessions depending on the individual’s response to the procedure.
+Between 6 and 8 treatments are generally advised, however acne scars can require further sessions depending on the individual’s response to the procedure.